glennpoorman/nodejs-samples/13-users/README.txt

 Try It
 ------

-Register the sample application with GitHub.
-Fill in the client id and client secret properties in "server/config.js".

 Start the server by running "node" or "npm start" from the command line.

 Point your web browser to "http://localhost:3000".
 Visually this sample behaves identical to